ChristaStephens/FoundersFirst90/replit.md

 Founder's First 90 is a comprehensive gamified daily habit tracker web application designed to guide new entrepreneurs through their first 90 days of building a business.
 The app features advanced gamification with token economies, startup building visualization, mood tracking, micro-learning modules, and bright colorful mobile-first design inspired by apps like Finch and Office Cat for maximum dopamine effect.

-**Status: Enhanced & Feature-Rich** - The app is fully functional with advanced gamification system, vibrant mobile-first design, comprehensive token economy (Founder Coins & Vision Gems), achievement store with 11+ items, daily challenges system, mood tracking, startup building visualization with decorations, micro-learning modules, financial goal setting wizard, and playful micro-interactions throughout navigation with solid (non-transparent) header/footer styling.
+**Status: Enhanced & Feature-Rich** - The app is fully functional with advanced gamification system, vibrant mobile-first design, comprehensive token economy (Founder Coins & Vision Gems), achievement store with 11+ items, daily challenges system, mood tracking, startup building visualization with decorations, enhanced micro-learning modules with comprehensive content and quizzes, custom daily challenges (Finch-style), financial goal setting wizard, and playful micro-interactions throughout navigation with solid (non-transparent) header/footer styling.
+Payment system has been improved with proper validation and error handling.

 **Copyright Status: Commercial-Safe** - All content, resources, and learning materials are original and copyright-free.
 All external resource links use placeholder URLs (#) that can be replaced with licensed content or original materials before deployment.